home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

   The ESP32-S3-BOX-3 states: loading, idle, listening, thinking, replying, error.
 </p>

 The chart shows the illustrations that are used by default.
-The next steps show you how you can changes those.
+The next steps show you how to changes those.

 ## Prerequisites